adamdottv/opencode/README.md

 }
 ```

-In this mode, OpenCode will process your prompt, print the result to standard output, and then exit.
-All permissions are auto-approved for the session.
+Start opencode in watch mode
+Write a comment ending with 'opencode!' in your editor
+Save the file to send the message

 ### Tool Restrictions